e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Trace records match each batch's natural density.** An enumerated writer's positional batch is dense by nature — a complete writer's tuple has no `nothing`s, and even a sparse peer's is claim-narrow — so the trace retains it verbatim, zero-copy.
-The interactive register's batch is the
-opposite: a tuple as wide as the unclaimed surface carrying, typically, one edit — retained verbatim, its size would track surface width rather than information (at hundreds of unclaimed faces, render-rate dragging would inflate the trace past the two-orders-below-the-log budget that justifies trace-on-by-default, row 29).
+A greedy writer's batch and the harness cell's are the opposite: a tuple as wide as the unclaimed surface carrying, typically, one edit — retained verbatim, its size would track surface width rather than information (at hundreds of unclaimed faces, render-rate dragging would inflate the trace past the two-orders-below-the-log budget that justifies trace-on-by-default, row 29).
 The drain therefore converts it on
-retention: scan the drained tuple, record (position ⇒ value) pairs for the non-`nothing` entries — an O(surface-width) scan and one small allocation, at most once per frame and only on interactive-active frames, inside the retention carve-out of [§7.5](#75-allocation-policy-a-scoped-invariant) that the log's per-boundary snapshot already occupies (the one qualified exception to retains-what-was-already- allocated, bought deliberately: trace size proportional to information at
+retention: scan the drained tuple, record (position ⇒ value) pairs for the non-`nothing` entries — an O(surface-width) scan and one small allocation, at most once per frame and only on frames such a writer was active in, inside the retention carve-out of [§7.5](#75-allocation-policy-a-scoped-invariant) that the log's per-boundary snapshot already occupies (the one qualified exception to retains-what-was-already- allocated, bought deliberately: trace size proportional to information at